Key takeaways

 Pushing results back

-Summarised journals flow to Zoho Books or Tally, curated datasets feed Power BI or Zoho Analytics, bi directional sync keeps source systems and analytics aligned.
+Summarised journals flow to Tally.
+Curated datasets feed Power BI.
+Bi directional sync keeps source systems and analytics aligned.

 Current capabilities and roadmap

-Multi org support with hundreds of customers, including many CA firms, and hundreds of millions of processed transactions, demonstrates scalability and reliability.
+Multi org support with 500+ CA firms and 300 million plus processed transactions demonstrates scalability and reliability.

 Common risks and pitfalls to avoid

-- Inconsistent contract IDs and customer codes across Zoho, Tally, and Excel, establish a single source of truth early.
+- Inconsistent contract IDs and customer codes across Tally and Excel.
+Establish a single source of truth early.

-- GST and posting errors, validate the split between GST and revenue in journal entries.
+- GST and posting errors.
+Validate the split between GST and revenue in journal entries.
+GSTIN wise tagging must happen at ingestion, not at year end.

 Step by step implementation roadmap